 The first thing that needs to be configured is to make the add-on aware of your project's namespace.
 To do this, open the CMS console and set this property:

 The configuration value is a JSON object holding an array of your project's namespaces.
 The property "value" type String.
 Multiple namespaces are possible, using comma separation between multiple quoted values.

 Enabled languages, document types and fields

-In Experience Manager 14.0, as admin, use Control Panel > Manage Settings, translations tab for the remaining settings.
+As admin, use Control Panel > Manage Settings, translations tab for the remaining settings.
 Usage of the Settings Management plugin is recommended, but not mandatory.

 - In the "Languages" section, select the languages that documents can be translated to.
-The section contains the available CMS languages from the localeProviderService.
+The section contains the available CMS languages from the localeProviderService,.

 - In the "Document types" section, select the document types you wish to create translations for.

 - In the "Fields of enabled document types" section, select per enabled document type the fields that are enabled for transaltions.
 Read more about which fields to enable for translation.

 Don't forget to click Save to store the settings.